Index of Indigenous languages

 The Arawaks didn't wear much clothing.
 Just like today, the Caribbean weather was always warm.

-barefoot.
-Here are some photographs and links about Indian clothes in general.
+went barefoot.
+Here are some photographs and links about

-The Arawaks didn't wear war bonnets like the
+The Arawaks didn't wear warrior headdresses like the

 Sioux.
 Arawak men and women both wore their hair long, sometimes